You are located in service: RWTH Antivirus Protection

 Finish setting up the second factor by clicking on I don't want to add any more devices and in the next window click on Log in with Duo.

-Screenshot of the “Add another device” window with the “I don't want to add any more devices” option selected at the bottom.
+Screenshot of the "Add another device" window.
+Below a list containing the options "Duo Mobile" and "Security Key", the link "I do not want to add any more devices" is located at the bottom edge.

 You now also have the option of setting up a second factor using TOTP (Time-based one-time password), which you can manage with an authenticator app such as Google Authenticator or a password manager such as Keepass.
 This is not mandatory.